 Review the full policy recommendations or explore by issue:

 As business leaders representing every sector of the economy, we know that technology fosters economic growth and opportunity.
 Data and digital platforms are essential to competitiveness in today’s marketplace.
-We are committed to advancing policies that safeguard U.S. information and technology assets and protect consumer data while promoting innovation and growth in the digital economy.
+Business Roundtable CEOs are committed to advancing policies that maximize U.S. technology advantages while safeguarding data and technology in a complex global environment.

-Business Roundtable urges the federal government to take five actions to bridge the digital divide so that all Americans can stay connected during the COVID-19 pandemic.
+Business Roundtable urges the federal government to take five actions to bridge the digital divide so that all Americans can stay connected.
 America’s leading employers are calling on lawmakers to enact the following:

 Today, American consumers do not feel in control of their personal data and how it is collected, used, shared – and protected.
 At the same time, U.S. privacy laws are highly fragmented across industries and jurisdictions, creating a patchwork of regulations, which hurts both consumers and companies.